apache/shenyu-website/src/pages/download.md

 ## PDF

-`Apache ShenYu (incubating)` provides a packaged and downloaded `PDF` of the docs for users and developers to use.
+`Apache ShenYu` provides a packaged and downloaded `PDF` of the docs for users and developers to use.

 * [English](https://shenyu.apache.org/pdf/apache_shenyu_docs_en.pdf)